Krokodille/juletrefester.no/README.md

 Website for Oppsal Janitsjar and their Christmas events.

 Potentially, just going to end up redirecting to Oppsal Janitsjar site.

-Some internalconflict between members of Oppsal Janitsjar
+Some internal conflict between members of Oppsal Janitsjar

 http://www.oppsaljanitsjar.no